 This is the necropsy picture of a severely distened bladder in a ferret that did not make it

 When a ferret is presented in this state we have to immediately catheterize them.
-You can see the tip of the catheter at the arrow as it is in the lumen of the urinary bladder.
+You can see the tip of the catheter in the lumen of the urinary bladder.
 The catheter was placed through the tip of the penis, and gently pushed past the pelvic urethra and into the bladder.
 You can see all of this if you enlarge the photo.

 Radiopaque dye was put into the urinary bladder to make sure there was no rupture

 Note also the unique shape of the tip of the penis in the ferret.
 It has a bone in it (just like the dog) called the os penis.
 The tip of the os penis in the ferret is curved, and the opening is very small, making catheterization difficult.

 Stones in the urethra and bladder can also cause stranguria, so we cannot always assume adrenal disease is the cause of a ferret that is straining to urinate or cannot urinate.